CSESS/constitution/README.md

 ### 8.4.
 Budget
 At the beginning of each Financial Year, a financial budget shall be prepared and presented by the Financial Secretary at the Annual General Meeting for adoption.
 ### 8.5.
 Financial Report
-At the end of each Financial Year, a Financial Report shall be prepared and presented at the following Annual General Meeting by the Financial Secretary.
+At the end of each Financial Year, a Financial Report shall be prepared and be presented at the following Annual General Meeting by the Financial Secretary.
 ### 8.6.
 Administration Expenditure
 Any expenditure of the Society shall be approved and signed by two out of three Executive Committee members, including the President, the Financial Secretary, and an appointed Executive Committee member.
 ### 8.7.
 Membership Fees